jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 This section specifies tasks that are to be carried out every hour when 'live logging' or running an hourly cron job.

 ``services`` is a list of 'services' to upload data to.
-Each one listed must have a configuration file in ``pywws/services/``.
-See :doc:`../api/pywws.toservice` for more detail.
+Each one listed must have a module in ``pywws.service`` or your modules directory.
+See :ref:`integration - other services<guides-integration-other>` for more detail.

 ``text`` and ``plot`` are lists of text and plot templates to be processed and, optionally, uploaded to your website.

 .. versionchanged:: 13.06_r1015
    added the ``'T'`` flag.
    Previously Twitter templates were listed separately in ``twitter`` entries in the ``[hourly]`` and other sections.
-   The older syntax still works, but is deprecated.

 12 hourly: tasks to be done every 12 hours
 ------------------------------------------